morinim/documents/math_notes/relative_difference.md

 - the relative difference between `1000` and `0` is `(1000-0)/500 = 2`
 - the relative difference between `.000001` and `0` is `(.000001-0)/.0000005 = 2`.

 Hold on.
-In all cases, the relative difference between zero and another number is `2`.
+In all cases, the relative difference between `0` and another number is `2`.
 Even when the other number is very small, the difference is still `2`.
 Does this make sense?

-Ordinarily, we think of smaller numbers as being closer to zero.
-This means that the 3ʳᵈ example should have yielded a smaller relative difference.
-But it didn't.
+Ordinarily, we think of smaller numbers as being closer to `0`.
+This means that the 3ʳᵈ example should have yielded a smaller relative difference (but it didn't).

 ## How Calculations Are Actually Performed